blbadger/miscellaneous_fun_projects/README.md

 # miscellaneous-fun-projects
-A collection of projects, mostly for fun puzzle solving as well as some useful math
+A collection of projects, puzzle solving and some useful math.
+If this sort of problem solving is interesting to you, check out codewars!